0xcert/framework/docs/guide/atomic-orders.md

 //=> 0x...
 ```

-To learn more about atomic operations, please refer to the [API](/api/ethereum.html#orders-gateway) section.
+To learn more about atomic operations on Ethereum, please refer to the [API for Ethereum](/api/ethereum.html#orders-gateway) section.
+For more information on atomic operations on Wanchain, please refer to the [API for Wanchain](/api/wanchain.html#order-gateway) section.

 ---